natalieagus/50005/docs/Problem Set/03-processes.md

 {:.important}
 In a real terminal, `SIGTSTP` normally stops the process regardless of handlers.
 To truly override this behavior, you need terminal control and job control logic, which is typically managed by the shell.
 This example only **prints a message** when the signal is caught (and may not work depending on terminal settings).

-### Task

-**Answer the following questions:**
-1. What is the difference between a foreground and background job in the shell?
-2. Who is responsible for scheduling background jobs: the shell or the operating system?
-3. Why do background jobs sometimes get stopped when they try to read from the terminal?
-4. What role does the shell play in job control, especially in managing job-related signals?

-<div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
-Foreground and background jobs differ mainly in how the shell manages them.
-A **foreground process** is given access to the terminal’s input and output.
-The shell waits for it to finish before accepting new commands.
-A **background process**, invoked with `&`, runs concurrently, and the shell <span class="orange-bold">immediately</span> returns control to the user, allowing them to type further commands.
-<br><br>
-While both types are scheduled by the operating system’s scheduler (not the shell), background processes are often **disallowed from reading input** from the terminal.
-If they attempt to, they may be stopped by the shell.
-This distinction can affect how responsive or CPU-heavy the process appears, especially if one blocks on I/O while the other does not.
-<br><br>
-The shell does not schedule CPU time, that's the kernel’s job.
-However, the shell **does manage job control**, including signals like `SIGINT`, `SIGTSTP`, and `SIGCONT`, which affect whether jobs run or pause based on user actions like `Ctrl+Z` or `fg`.
-As a result, background jobs may appear to behave differently depending on how they're managed, even though from the OS perspective, they’re all just processes.
-</p></div><br>